mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Then again this is just for testing purposes and have a better grasp of what could improve the behavior observed.

+For CPU isolation an important point is that we can use a **tuned** profile associated with the compute node exactly for that.
+For example NFV workloads will tend to use **cpu-partitioning** whereby the CPUs will be isolated per function, and that can be adjusted to fit our needs.

+{% highlight shell %}
+# grep -v ^# /etc/tuned/cpu-partitioning-variables.conf
+isolated_cores=16-31

+# tuned-adm profile cpu-partitioning

+# tuned-adm active
+Current active profile: cpu-partitioning
+{% endhighlight %}

+The previous lines tell to leave 16-31 cores free for other uses.
+While the following would tell the system to use 0-15 cores:

+{% highlight shell %}
+# grep CPUAffinity /etc/systemd/system.conf
+CPUAffinity=0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15
+{% endhighlight %}

+Last but not least all the previous configuration is normally coupled along with Huge Pages which have to be set in grub.

+{% highlight shell %}
+default_hugepagesz=1GB hugepagesz=1G hugepages=236
+{% endhighlight %}

-Overall, at this point you should have gotten a good depiction of what the hardware and logical layouts look like and can observe how the problem description fits into it.
+Overall, at this point you should have gotten a good depiction of what the hardware and logical layouts look like, if configuration related to it is in place or not and can observe how the problem description fits into it.

 ### 2. Find a reproducer